 DEBRA: In my future self (since you’re there already, 24 hours ahead of me), yes, I first wanted to give my audience a substantial foundation with astrology.
 I teach it in a very simple way, but it does require homework.
 It’s a little different than with the Tarot.

 The Tarot does require homework.
-You got to memorise all those cards, and then you got to use your right brain.
-You get to imply, from the input, flavour and the rhythm and the energy.
-Astrology is a lot of pure content that requires memorisation and math.
+You got to memorize all those cards, and then you got to use your right brain.
+You get to imply, from the input, flavor and the rhythm and the energy.
+Astrology is a lot of pure content that requires memorization and math.
 Now, you don’t have to do the math anymore, ladies.
 Don’t worry about it.
 It all gets done with a button now.
 You push a button and have it, and in one second, the chart’s up.

 However, I’m going to say to you, you who are in the future, in the future, Tarot and astrology should be best friends, and it should be required on both sides that to be a really good Tarot reader, you need to know the cycles astrologically, and to be a really good astrologer, you need to know the implications of the unconscious mind, the synchronistic magic of the Tarot.
 Both are required.